 "We're a force to be reckoned with!"

-Businesswoman Ann has a busy life, but always keeps Thursdays free to spend the day at the hospice with a special group of people.
+Business woman Ann has a busy life, but always keeps Thursday free to spend the day with a special group of people at East Lancashire Hospice.

 When I was diagnosed with cancer, for the 5th time, I really thought my life was over and this time I was going to die.
 I had never been offered support following diagnosis but now, for the first time, it was mentioned that I could go to creative and support therapy at the hospice.
 My Dad was one of the first patients to be cared for in the hospice.
 I questioned myself; is this really me?
 Do I really want this?

 After much deliberation I rang my GP and was referred, after speaking to the Hospice staff who encouraged me to come, if only to give it a go.
 I am a very strong-willed person and always thought I could cope with everything, no matter what.
 At the Hospice it was suggested I try something totally new to me - Counselling Support.
 I did, and it was amazing.
 I didn't realise how much I had to say!!!
 Afterwards I felt so much better knowing they would be there, whatever the future held in store.